SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project-for-clarity-performance-and-reliable-builds/rule.md

 * **Making Individual Requests with Tina Client for Each Subcomponent:**

-  * It leads to performance degradation and deviates from Next.js paradigms, which prioritize static generation and server-side rendering.
   * This method can overwhelm the build process, particularly when dealing with a large number of subcomponents.
 * **Using Deeply Nested Schemas with Nested References:**